-Like any business, IT services firms often use incentives to get clients to sign long-term contracts.
-However, rather than discounting prices for the long-term relationship, many providers offer 30-60-day enticements or other options that have a smaller negative impact.
+Like any business, MSP firms often use incentives to get clients to sign long-term contracts.
+However, rather than discounting prices for the long-term relationship, many providers offer 30-to 60-day enticements or other options that have a smaller negative impact.
 No two markets are the same, so you should evaluate several incentives to see necessary to close new deals or resign existing clients.
 Unless competitors are making inroads with discount pricing, you may be needlessly reducing your profit margins.

 #4 Leverage supplier spiffs and discounts

 Are you taking advantage of all the channel program benefits available to your business?
-Despite the availability of various incentives for selling hardware, software, and (increasingly) cloud services, industry experts suggest relatively few IT services firms actually utilizes these discounts and resources.
-Tapping into supplier programs with easy to follow instructions and minimal requirements, you help boost your funds significantly, more so if your company manages a large number of licenses, seats, and devices.
+Despite the availability of various incentives for selling hardware, software, and (increasingly) cloud services, industry experts suggest relatively few MSP firms actually utilize these discounts and resources.
+Tapping into supplier programs with easy-to-follow instructions and minimal requirements, you help boost your funds significantly, more so if your company manages a large number of licenses, seats, and devices.

 IT services business owners are generally quite patient.
-Many willingly accept a fair amount of grief from their clients over technical issues and pricing and allow AR to grow beyond acceptable limits, yet still show up when problems occur.
+Many willingly accept a fair amount of grief from their clients over technical issues and pricing and allow A/R to grow beyond acceptable limits, yet still show up when problems occur.
 Supporting those ungrateful customers, usually the clients last to pay can negatively affect margins as a managed service provider.
-Offloading those chronically complaining clients allows providers to shift the resources those companies consume to more highly valued customers.
+Offloading those chronically complaining clients allows providers to shift the resources those companies consume to more highly valued customers and profitable clients.

 Payroll makes up a significant part of the budget for any professional services business.
-Process improvement and automation can significantly reduce labor costs and boost your bottom line, especially in markets where IT professionals are in high demand.
+Process improvement and automation can significantly reduce labor costs, money on staffing, and boost your bottom line, especially in markets where IT professionals are in high demand.
 From PSAs, RMMs, and other remote tools to client-facing payment processing platforms, with the right investments, providers can streamline their operations, improve cash flow, and strengthen their competitive position.

-While technology remains a core part of IT services businesses, the portfolio of potential solutions and support options continues to grow.
-Offerings that your clients need or value, including those centered on cybersecurity and remote work, hold the most promise for enhancing revenue.
+While technology remains a core part of MSP businesses, the portfolio of potential solutions and support options continues to grow.
+Adding more service offerings or a variety of products that your clients need or value, including those centered on cybersecurity and remote work, hold the most promise for enhancing revenue and profits.

 Few providers can do it all.
-Building out multiple practices can be costly and require years to recoup investments, which explains why IT professionals often partner with peers and vendors to extend their offerings.
-These alliances raise your profits as an MSP, increase MRR, and reduce the cost of delivery.
+Building out multiple practices can be costly and require years to recoup investments, which explains why IT professionals often partner with other service providers and vendors to extend their offerings.
+These alliances raise your profits as an MSP, increase MRR, reduce the cost of delivery.